PhillipDaum/iplantit/README.md

 # hackathon
 IBM hackathon

-TITLE
-This ApP
+TITLE: food security app, you can plan your garden easy in your area

 THE ISSUE
-- specific problem, short less than 400 words
+- specific problem, short less than 400 words Gardening is hard, planing a garden is hard,

 People are hungry.
-They can grow their own food. they don't know where to start. they can have a grocery store in their backyard. or in a box by their thing
+They can grow their own food. they don't know where to start. they can have a grocery store in their backyard. or in a box by their thing.
+Growing food is complicated
+This tool will agregate location based climate data location based soil data users

 also real people with property and small farmers can use it a lot.